quansuvp/pizza-sale-counting/pizza-counting/README.md

 This project utilized YOLO11x to detect and count the number of pizzas sold in a period of time.
 Model training process followed tutorial of Ultralytics.

+## UPDATED:
+    Change to onnx inference method which do not require Ultralytics for inference therefore reduce docker image size from >=10 GB to >=2 GB.

 ## 1. Brief

 - About the deployment: